Ferdus615/js-project/Character_Counter/readme.md

-Here's the documentation for the provided HTML and JavaScript code.

----

 # Character Counter Application Documentation 📝

 This document provides an overview of the HTML and JavaScript code for a real-time character counter.
 It explains the purpose of the HTML elements and the JavaScript logic that calculates and displays the number of characters entered by a user in a `textarea` field.